ashesh-0/Disentangle/README.md

 On Vamprior idea: Using a much larger number of images with 64 patch size. ruth /home/ubuntu/ashesh/training/disentangle/2206/D3-M3-S0-L0/18 without vampprior tur /home/ubuntu/ashesh/training/disentangle/2206/D3-M3-S0-L0/25 with vamprior Both of them still crashed.
+I'm now trying to skip updates where gradient is inf or nan. tur /home/ubuntu/ashesh/training/disentangle/2206/D3-M3-S0-L0/28 with 32 bit precision, there are no inf gradients.